Florida school shooting timeline

 2:21 p.m.

-Cruz went into Building 12’s east stairwell with a rifle in a case, before he emerged from the stairwell with the rifle no longer in it, according to the timeline.
+Cruz went into Building 12’s east stairwell with a rifle in a case, according to the timeline.
+He goes “through all three floors, shooting several students and faculty inside the classrooms and hallways of the building.”

-It accused him of firing into classrooms, and said he proceeded to use the west stairwell to the second floor and shot someone in another room.

 2:28 p.m.

-Cruz got out and ran in the direction of tennis courts before he went south, according to the sheriff’s office timeline.
+Cruz got out and ran in the direction of tennis courts before going south, according to the sheriff’s office.
 At 2:29 p.m., it said he crossed a field and ran west with other people.

 2:35 p.m.